 Jessica: What advice would you give to someone wanting to enter your industry or profession?

 Lisa: Customer service is the pinnacle of my success.
-I like to provide old fashion customer service where we do our best to exceed our customers expectations.
-That’s the best part of owning a local business, the customer interaction and they really become more than just clients.
+I provide old fashioned customer service, where we do our best to exceed our customers expectations.
+That’s the best part of owning a local business, the customer interaction.
+They really become more than just clients.
 They depend on you for all of their celebrations.
 To have them want your work to be a part of it is a really big deal and a huge compliment.
 I think business owners often lose sight of the fact that our customers are everything.
 Without them we simply wouldn’t exist.

 Jessica: Do you think being a woman impacts any part of what you do differently than it might otherwise?